First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Results

 \subsection{Online adaptation may not be enough for reliable control}

-Having established the utility of the information gathering and offline adaptation on trajectories generated via \infoocp, we now evaluate the efficacy of online adaptation of the model through the last-layer update rule in~\eqref{eq:update} on a ``tandem drifting" maneuver\footnote{ This maneuver was recently autonomously performed by two cars drifting in tandem ~\scalebox{0.9}{{}\url{https://www.youtube.com/watch?v=8J_WiT-RD74}}.}, shown in Figure~\ref{fig:tandem-overhead}.
+Having established the utility of the information gathering and offline adaptation on trajectories generated via \infoocp, we now evaluate the efficacy of online adaptation of the model through the last-layer update rule in~\eqref{eq:update} on a loops maneuver shown in Fig.~\ref{fig:tandem-overhead}.
 This maneuver is challenging as the drift is initiated by the MPC controller, in contrast to the hand-brake initiation done in the Figure-8 maneuver.
 Thus, to successfully initiate the drift, it is essential that the model precisely describes the challenging initial transition between gripping and sliding.

-We compare the performance of the prior model adapting online to the model previously adapted on the two information gathering trajectories from Section~\ref{sec:results:info_gathering}.
-We test each of these models twice and report the best performance of each model in Figure~\ref{fig:tandem-overhead}.
+We compare the performance of the prior model adapting online to the model previously adapted on the two information gathering trajectories from Sec.~\ref{sec:results:info_gathering}.
+We test each of these models twice and report the best performance of each model in Fig.~\ref{fig:tandem-overhead}.

-Figure~\ref{fig:tandem-overhead} shows that the model with online adaptation is able to refine its estimates online and enables accurate tracking of this challenging trajectory.
-However, while it successfully completes the maneuver and eventually yields accurate tracking, MPC with online adaptation alone leads to large initial errors, taking upward of $150$ meters to initiate the drift.
+Fig.~\ref{fig:tandem-overhead} shows that the model with online adaptation enables accurate tracking of this challenging trajectory.
+However, while it successfully completes the maneuver and eventually yields accurate tracking, MPC with online adaptation alone leads to large initial errors, requiring upward of $150$ meters to initiate the drift properly.
 This poor transient performance may be problematic for safety-critical applications of controllers for driving at the limits, e.g., for emergency obstacle avoidance \cite{Zhao2022}.